 Lastly, an online business has a higher earning potential than a remote job or freelance set up.
 That’s because business owners sell a solution to clients rather than selling their time e.g. charging by the hour.
 Also, many freelancers struggle with acquiring regular clients and end up constantly searching for work.

-After starting out as a freelancer in 2017, I expanded into offering various marketing services, working with up to 10 clients at a time, and even hiring team members (other freelancers).
-One of the key influences for my success was one of my clients, Kate Bagoy.
+After starting out as a freelancer in 2017, I expanded into offering various marketing services, working with up to 10 clients at a time, and even hiring team members.
+One of the key influences for my success was my client, Kate Bagoy.
 Kate is a strategist and business coach who teaches professionals how to create their own work-from-anywhere business and get to six figures.

 How to work online if you don’t think you have skills

-Now that I’ve gone over the three main pathways to working online, if you’re still unsure where to start or don’t think you have the right skills – don’t stress!
-Remember how I said that you could start working online doing administration?
-This is actually a booming market with heaps of opportunities – I see posts form online business owners looking for admin assistance every single day.
+Don’t think you have the right skills to work online?
+No worries!
+You could start out doing admin tasks.
+This is actually a booming market with heaps of opportunities.
+I see online business owners looking for admin assistance every single day.

 This class is presented by my friend, Esther, a former military wife and Mom.
 She’s been teaching travel-lovers the most requested virtual skills and helping them get their first online jobs.

-I’ve taken other online business classes with her and they were super helpful and easy-to-follow.
+I’ve taken online classes with her and they were super helpful and easy-to-follow.
 Plus, by signing up for the training, you’ll receive weekly emails with a list of available remote jobs.

 Where you can find online work and clients